CONSERVATION BIOLOGIST | CHIEF EXECUTIVE OFFICER

 Nobesuthu is a determined young conservationist from Zimbabwe, who completed her BSc Hon degree in Forest Resources and Wildlife Management with the National University of Science and Technology in 2014.
 She did her attachment with AWCF in the year 2013 and researched on den site selection by African wild dogs to minimise intra-guild persecution.
 Nobesuthu joined the Zimbabwe Parks and Wildlife Management Authority as an Ecologist in 2016, based in the Zambezi Valley.
 Her interests have been broadened towards the protection of all Zimbabwe’s wildlife heritage, focusing mostly on Transfrontier Conservation Areas and Biosphere Reserves.
 Her determination towards carnivore conservation has not faded either, as she continues to be involved in wild dog research in the Zambezi Valley.
 She hopes to contribute significantly towards wildlife conservation in the country.

 Talent is a young Zimbabwean currently completing an undergraduate degree at the National University of Science and Technology in Zimbabwe.
-She is studying her Bachelor of Science degree in Forest Resources and Wildlife Management and will be working with the AWCF team from September 2019 to September 2020.
+She is studying her Bachelor of Science degree in Forest Resources and Wildlife Management, and was AWCF’s attachment student in 2020.
+We are continuing to engage with Talent as she completes her undergraduate project supervised by AWCF.
 She was born in Kadoma and raised in Hwange Town by her parents.
 Growing up in a small town surrounded by a National Park, she became passionate about wildlife conservation.
 Talent is also part of Birdlife Zimbabwe Matebeleland Youth Club.
 She enjoys swimming, long distance running with her father, aerobics, fishing, bird watching, reading and going out with her friends.

 Moreangels worked with AWCF for 3 months in 2009, to carry out a project for her Masters in Tropical Resource Ecology at the University of Zimbabwe.
 Her thesis was on the diet choice of African wild dogs and competition with other large carnivores in Savé Valley Conservancy, South East Lowveld, Zimbabwe, and involved collection and analysis of wild dog, lion, hyaena and leopard faecal samples.
 Moreangels also authored a paper with AWCF’s CEO Rosemary Groom, on methods of aging wild dogs from teeth.
 In 2012, Moreangels undertook a Postgraduate Diploma in International Wildlife Conservation Practice at the University of Oxford and from 2013 to 2017 completed a PhD in Zoology, also from the University of Oxford.
 She continues to be passionate about wildlife conservation and is currently a research assistant at the Wildlife Conservation Research Unit (WildCRU) at the University of Oxford.